Back to Home

 Options:

-1. Ask if another guest might give up their seat (transfer)
+1. Ask if another guest might give up their seat (reassign)

 2. Suggest they purchase an individual ticket (different table)